Horror logo

 "One to see, one to speak, one to listen.
 Forever hungry."

-After they removed her noose, the villagers crowded around the altar, each taking their turn to force-feed the victim's mouth with bits of the forest floor.
-The blonde's limbs lay listless in their restraints as the leaves and detritus were wedged into her mouth.
-Next, her larynx was torn from her throat with a filleting knife.
+Upon removing her noose, they crowded around the altar, each taking their turn to force-feed the victim's mouth with bits of the forest floor.
+The blonde's limbs lay listless in their restraints as the leaves and detritus were wedged into her mouth, but she twitched in her bonds when her larynx was torn from her throat with a filleting knife.

 The witch raised her knife for a second time and modified her earlier proclamation: